-Every holder of large-scale mining license, small-scale mining license, gemstone license, or artisan mining right is required to submit a monthly mineral royalty return within fourteen days after the end of the month in which the sale of the minerals is done.
+Every holder of large-scale mining license, small-scale mining license, gemstone license, Mineral trading permit or artisan mining right is required to submit a monthly mineral royalty return within

+Fourteen days after the end of the month in which the sale of the minerals is done.

-Where the mining license holder has not produced any minerals they are still required to submit a nil return, failure to which estimated assessments will be issued
+Where the mining license holder has not sold any minerals, they are still required to submit a nil return, failure to which estimated assessments will be issued.